Albert Einstein Contribution to Science

 Manhattan Project

-Albert Einstein created the Manhattan Project research supported by the U.S, which lead to the development of the atom bomb in 1945.
+Albert Einstein created the Manhattan Project research supported by the U.S., which lead to the development of the atomic bomb in 1945.
 However, during the Second World War, this atom bomb was dropped in Japan (Hiroshima and Nagasaki).
 Einstein was known to be campaigning for a ban on nuclear weaponry.

 Albert Einstein Refrigerator

-This may be one of the least known inventions that Einstein is famous for today.
+This may be one of the least-known inventions that Einstein is famous for today.
 Einstein developed a refrigerator design that used ammonia, water and butane and required almost no energy to figure.
 Considering the energy demands of the planet.
-Companies may realize the importance of cooling and refrigerator without energy and develop this idea further within the near future.
+Companies may realize the importance of cooling and refrigerators without energy and develop this idea further within the near future.

 The sky is Blue

-Though this seems to be a simple explanation, Einstein help put this argument to the rest of the world.
+Though this seems to be a simple explanation, Einstein helps put this argument to the rest of the world.

-In conclusion, Einstein Popular phrase “ The important thing is to not stop questioning” reflected his never-ending questioning attitudes and curiosity.
+In conclusion, Einstein’s Popular phrase “ The important thing is to not stop questioning” reflected his never-ending questioning attitude and curiosity.
 This attitude earns him a Nobel prize.
 He published quite 300 scientific papers alongside over 150 non-scientific works.
-Einstein intellectual achievements and originality have made the world “ Einstein Synonymous with genius”
+Einstein’s intellectual achievements and originality have made the word “ Einstein Synonymous with genius”

 General FAQ